Surveying & Mapping

-Control surveys tie projects into the Pennsylvania State Coordinate System for horizontal datums and the National Geodetic Vertical datum of 1988.
-These datums allow a common base for mapping projects and are becoming common place for uniformity in placing individual projects on computer generated state, county-wide or individual township mapping base plans.
+Control surveys tie projects into the Pennsylvania State Coordinate System for horizontal datums and the National Geodetic Vertical Datum of 1988.
+These datums allow a common base for mapping projects and are becoming commonplace for uniformity in placing individual projects on the computer-generated state, county-wide or individual township mapping base plans.
 Diehm & Sons maintains an in-house database of our various control work projects performed over the past twenty years and maintains records of available state, federal, county or township monumentation.
-The use of GPS (Global Positioning Satellites System) equipment coupled with careful pre-and post data processing allows us to reliably calculate the coordinate values to accuracies of within 1/8 to 1/4 of an inch.
+The use of GPS (Global Positioning Satellites System) equipment coupled with careful pre-and-post data processing allows us to reliably calculate the coordinate values to accuracies of within 1/8 to 1/4 of an inch.

-Diehm & Sons performs detailed utility or corridor surveys and mapping for the design, replacement or improvement of public infrastructure such as roads, streets, bridges, culverts, sewer lines, water lines, intersection improvements and traffic signalization.
+Diehm & Sons performs detailed utility or corridor surveys and mapping for the design, replacement or improvement of public infrastructures such as roads, streets, bridges, culverts, sewer lines, water lines, intersection improvements, and traffic signalization.
 The surveying and mapping requirements are quite detailed involving locating and mapping all improvements including underground utilities and elevations and grades.

 Construction Stakeout or Layout